elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

 - **Client** – To request an operation, the Client makes a call to the abstraction.
 - **Abstraction** – The Abstraction, which is uncommon in JavaScript, declares an interface for the first level of abstraction and keeps a reference to the Implementor.
 - **RefinedAbstraction** – The RefinedAbstraction implements and extends the abstraction-defined interface.
-- **Implementor** – The Implementor interface, which is not used in JavaScript, declares an interface for the second level or implementor abstraction.
+- **Implementor** – The Implementor interface provides an interface for the second level of implementor abstraction.
 - **ConcreteImplementor** – The ConcreteImplementor is responsible for implementing the Implementor interface and defining its effects.

 :::note

-Abstract classes are not supported by JavaScript.
-As a result, Abstraction and Implementor are excluded.
+JavaScript does not support abstract classes, and as a result, Abstraction and Implementor get excluded.

 :::